jplindstrom/p5-autobox-Transform/README.md

 ## %hash->map\_each($key\_value\_subref) : %new\_hash | %$new\_hash

-Map each key-value pair in the hash using the
+Map each key-value pair in the hash using the `$key_value_subref`.
-$key\_value\_subref.
 Similar to how to how map transforms a list into another list, map\_each transforms a hash into another hash.

 `$key_value_subref->($key, $value)` is called for each pair (with
 $\_ set to the value).

-The subref should return an even-numbered list with zero or more key-value pairs which will make up the %new\_hash.
+The subref should return an even-numbered list with zero or more key-value pairs which will make up the `%new_hash`.
 Typically two items are returned in the list (the key and the value).

 ### Example